spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 3) Cordova 2.0.0
 4) Xcode 4.5.1

+### NOTE
-NOTE: Project Images below this code depicting Cordova.plist settings and bundle identifier settings, just in case you have overlooked anything.
+Also See Project Images below this code depicting Cordova.plist settings and bundle identifier settings, just in case you have overlooked anything.
 It's always better to see what a real project looks like than hearing about it, especially if it's your first one.

 	<!DOCTYPE html>